 Bio of Gerald (Jerry) Schneir

-During all this time he developed a love for photography and became a well respected collector of antique cameras, having about 900 when he decided to donate his collection to UC Santa Barbara’s photography department which had a large area devoted to displaying antigue cameras.
-While he had his pharmacy, he displayed a large sign requesting antique cameras which he willingly bought from his customers/patients.
+During all this time he developed a love for photography and became a well respected collector of antique cameras, having about 900 when he decided to donate his collection to UC Santa Barbara’s photography department which had a large area devoted to displaying antique cameras.
+While he had his pharmacy, he displayed a large sign requesting antique cameras which he willingly bought from his customers & patients.
 Also during this time he was active in many local photographic clubs and attended many seminars and also participated in presenting current thinking on new photographic enhancements.

 Initially he devoted much of his time to helping students to master the controls and features of the new cameras as they were brought to market.
-As smartphones started to take over the camera market he has been spending much more of his teaching on composition and encouraging students to send in photos via email for both he and the class to discuss and evaluate.
-He is a strong believer in that while a perfectly exposed and blur free image can fail to get good attention, a well composed image even if poorly exposed or focused can receive good, even great comments from viewers.
+As smartphones started to take over the camera market, he has been spending much more of his teaching on composition and encouraging students to send in photos via email for both him and the class to discuss and evaluate.
+He is a strong believer in that while a perfectly exposed and blur free image can fail to get good attention, a well-composed image, even if poorly exposed or focused, can receive good, even great comments from viewers.